BAgrSc (Hons) (NFQ Level 8)

 Why is this course for me?

-Students interested in progressing to the Food Business with Chinese Studies degree must undertake one Chinese language module in semester one and transfer to the Food Business with Chinese Studies degree option by the end of semester one.
+Students interested in progressing to the Food Business with Chinese Studies degree must undertake three Chinese language modules by the end of year one.

 Career & Graduate Study Opportunities